15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

 - Use your fingertip or knuckle to apply firm but comfortable pressure

-- Press for 30 seconds to 3 minutes
+- Press for 30 seconds to 3 minutes per point

 - Use circular motions while maintaining pressure